 How can we show God’s mercy to people who’ve hurt us?
-Listen to the podcast or watch the featured video.
-Then, reflect on some questions and go deeper into study on your own or with a group.
+Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 20.

 Who’s someone in your life you struggle to love?